AlfaazPlus/QuranApp/README.md

 ### QuranApp: Read and Explore

 The QuranApp is an ad-free and privacy-focused mobile application that facilitates reading and exploring the Holy Qur’an on daily basis at any time and place.
-[Know more](https://quran.alfaazplus.com/about)

 [<img src="https://play.google.com/intl/en_us/badges/static/images/badges/en_badge_web_generic.png"
 alt='Get it on Google Play'